FantomJAC/quakembd/README.md

 ## Limitations

-* Sound, input, and music is not yet supported.
+* All sound functions are not yet supported.
 * Many other features may not be supported or left untested.

 ## Will it run Quake?